|Parks: 1||Miles: 338||Days: 1||Hours: 5.5|

 Is it Peak Season or Not?

 Another factor in seeing if this is possible or not is determining if it is peak season at Zion National Park or not.
 Zion is the country’s third most visited National park, which means it gets really busy in the summer months.
-May through October are the park’s busiest months, with the highest amount of tourists visiting in July.
+May through October are the park’s busiest months, with the highest number of tourists visiting in July.

 The reason this is important is because of the lines.
 While this isn’t Disney and there isn’t lines for rides, but there is a shuttle system that takes people into the park.